Back to all News

 CEO, Hermes.

-“We have found that the service we have received from Telenor Maritime and Space Norway has been perfect for us as they are both prepared to push the technology.
+“We have found that the service we have received from Telenor Maritime and Telenor Satellite has been perfect for us as they are both prepared to push the technology.
 Rather than working within perceived limitations they are always ready to see what is possible and work around any problems to provide us with the outcomes that we need.”

 Pushing the boundaries of technology